OpenSpace/OpenSpace-Docs/content/solar-system/sun/sun/index.md

 We see this when the cloud cover is just right to show the Sun as a "ball" of light in the sky.
 The clouds adequately filter the Sun so we can see the Sun as a round disk of light.
 Of course, it's never good to look directly at the Sun, but now and then mother nature allows us to peek.

-:::{figure} solar_surface.png
+:::{figure} sun.png
 :align: left
-:alt: An image of the Solar Surface image with some planetary orbits above
+:alt: An image of the Sun with some planetary orbits above

 An image of the Sun's photosphere.
 Wrapped on a sphere which is properly sized, the image is not how we see the Sun, but how a telescope sees the Sun.
 The orbits of the planets appear at the top of the image, in the distance.
 :::